Theresa Takacs (Singing/Piano/Theory)

 Meet Theresa Takacs

-There were many things about Ashcroft that initially attracted Theresa and her husband to the area and which they still love today.
+There were many things about Ashcroft that initially attracted Theresa to the area and which they still love today.
 Though it appears to be a laid back, quiet town, it has a rich cultural side that Theresa deeply enjoys and which keeps her busy every day of the week.
 Being a small town means that it's easier to develop friendships and that everything from business to entertainment is much more personal.
 People are genuinely interested in one another here, Theresa notes, and take the time to get to know others. " I love the fact that I can walk down the street and I know the person I walk by," says Theresa.